Summer Internship Opportunities

 For more information about opportunities available through the Berlin program, please contact Professor Fedtke or Karl-Michael Schmidt.

 Students participating in Tulane Law’s summer program in Rhodes may be eligible for judicial clerkships, extern- or internships with law firms, non-governmental organizations or international governmental organizations specializing in the areas of admiralty, law of the sea, or marine environmental management.
 Thus far the Administration has secured several placements options in Greece (Rhodes, Athens/Piraeus), and the United States.
 Additional placement options are likely to become available in other Mediterranean countries, such as Malta and Cyprus, and possibly London, Brussels, New York and Rovaniemi, Finland.
+Contact the Program Director, Professor Martin Davies for more information.

 We are looking for interns to work in Rome, Cambodia or New York City for a minimum of four weeks (six weeks is the preferable length).
 Due to the project's large scope, there is much room to accommodate the students' individual qualifications and interests.
+Contact the Program Director, Professor Herbert Larson for more information.

 Summer Volunteer with Documentation Center of Cambodia (Tulane Students Only)